 How do I find a Lakeland termite operator?

-Call the number on this page.
-Operators routed through this line are FDACS Category 8E licensed.
+Enter your ZIP in the form on this page to be connected with an FDACS-licensed company.
+Operators routed through this service are FDACS Category 8E licensed.